Scientific Name

 Common Houseleek can be grown from seeds, seedlings, or by dividing offsets.

-Seeds can be sprinkled on top of a soil, gravel mix and kept moderately moist until they germinate.
+Seeds can be sprinkled on top of a soil or gravel mix and kept moderately moist until they germinate.
 Once they sprout, sprinkle some fine gravel around them as mulch.
 Seeds are usually started in pots and then transferred to the garden as seedlings.
 You can start your seeds in the fall and transplant them in the spring.

 Uses

-The juice and leaves have been used in folk remedies for centuries for their coolant, anti-inflammatory, astringent and diuretic properties.
-Bruised leaves of the fresh plant or the plant's juice can be used as poultices for burns, scalds, ulcers, and any inflammation as the pain is quickly reduced.
+The juice and leaves have been used in folk remedies for centuries for their coolant, anti-inflammatory, astringent, and diuretic properties.
+Bruised leaves of the fresh plant or the plant's juice can be used as poultices for burns, scalds, ulcers, and any inflammation, as the pain is quickly reduced.
 Honey, mixed with the juice, helps relieve the pain of mouth ulcers.

 Learn more at Houseleek: Superstitions, History, and Medicinal Benefits.